Admission Requirements

 - If the cumulative GPA is less than 3.0 on a 4.0 scale, an applicant may still be eligible for admission if a cumulative GPA of 3.5 or greater has been achieved over the last 60 semester or 90 quarter hour credits of coursework.

 - Completion of the Graduate Record Examination (GRE) within the last five years from the application is required.
-No minimum score is required, but preference will be given for Quantitative scores at or above the 60th percentile and Analytical Writing scores of 3.5 and above.
+While there is no minimum score requirement, preference will be given to those with Quantitative scores at or above the 60th percentile and Analytical Writing scores of 3.0 or higher, with greater consideration for higher scores.
 GRE scores must be directly reported from ETS to CASPA code 1397.
 We encourage applicants to follow up with CASPA to assure that scores are posted to the application in a timely manner.
 We will not accept scores reported directly to Baylor University.

 - There are no exceptions or waivers to the GRE requirement for students who have completed graduate-level education.